jawerty/backlog/README.md

 	message: 'This is my code that has this thing in it...'
 });
 ```

+## API
+### backup.settings(settings)
+'settings' should be a associative array (dictionary) with three optional keys, backup (set to a boolean), logFile (set to a string), message (set to a string).
+Setting **must** always be before init()

+### backup.init()
+This function is what initiates backlog.
+Your file should ideally end with it.

+### backup.retrieve(key, file)
+This is the function for retrieving the encoded source.
+Key parameter is the key for the backed up code you want to get back (should be an integer more than 0) and can be a string. file parameter represents the backlog generated log file you want to retrieve the code from.

+### backup.clearLog(file)
+This function is simply used for clearing your backlog generated logs.

 ## Contact
 If you would like to contact me for further information on the project, see the info below.